7 Plantar Fasciitis Stretches That Will Ease Foot Pain

-A. Sit on a chair with your feet flat on the floor.
-Place a towel on the ground, and use your toes to grasp the center of the towel.
-Scrunch the towel with your toes and release, relaxing your feet (do not move the towel toward your body).
+A. Sit on a chair with feet flat on the floor.
+Place a towel on the ground, and use affected toes to grasp the center of the towel.
+Scrunch the towel with toes and release, relaxing feet (do not move the towel toward body).

 Repeat 10 times.
-Perform this set 3 times daily.
+Do this 3 times daily.

 Plantar Fascia Massage

-A. Firmly roll a small massage ball back and forth across the bottom of your arch and heel.
-You can also do this with a frozen water bottle, which will ice your arch simultaneously.
+A. Firmly roll a small massage ball back and forth across the bottom of affected arch and heel.
+This can also be done with a frozen water bottle, which will simultaneously ice the arch.

 Perform for 5 minutes.
 Do this three times daily.

-A. Stand with your feet shoulder-width apart, then place one foot ahead of the other (with the affected foot behind).
+A. Stand with feet shoulders-width apart, then place one foot ahead of the other (with the affected foot behind).

-B. Contract the calf muscles of only your back leg while lifting your heel on the same leg until your toes are maximally extended.
+B. Contract the calf muscles of only back leg while lifting heel on the same leg until toes are maximally extended.

 Repeat 15 times.
 Try five sets daily.